enermaps/enermaps/cm/cm_heat_demand/README.md

 > Remark :
 > GDAL is not in the requirements.txt file
-> because install directly through command line in the Dockerfile
+> because it is installed directly through command line in the Dockerfile